What is a food allergy?

 Additionally, studies have found that some food additives, such as yellow food dye and aspartame (artificial sweetener), cause problems in some people.
 Sugar and fats aren’t associated with food allergies.

 If you’ve had an abnormal reaction to a food, see your doctor.
-He or she will examine your symptoms and ask about your health history.
+They will examine your symptoms and ask about your health history.
 Your doctor may put you on an elimination diet.
 This is when you don’t eat any suspicious foods for a while then gradually add them back one at a time.
-Your doctor also may perform skin and blood tests.
+Your doctor also may perform skin and blood tests, though these are not as reliable as the elimination diet.

 Many children usually outgrow allergies to milk, eggs, soybean products, and wheat.
 People rarely outgrow allergies to peanuts, tree nuts, fish, and shellfish.